 “We designed a hangar for United Airlines in Houston,” McNayr said.
 “In that climate they only get maybe two or three months in the winter where they need to close the door, and the rest of the year they leave the doors wide open for ventilation.
 For them, it was an advantage to have a vertical lift fabric door that completely pulled up out of the way, so they had the full width and height of that big opening to leave open eight months out of the year.
 If they had sliding doors, every day they would be moving those doors back and forth to get aircraft in and out.”

 Between the two most common hangar door options, FSB advises clients that cost is comparable – though the vertical lift door itself is less expensive, the additional steel that structural engineers must include to account for the added weight balances out the expense.

-“We tell clients it’s about a wash in terms of cost,” McNayr said.
+“We tell clients it’s about a wash in terms of cost,” Timbrook said.

 FSB brings cross-discipline aviation expertise to every project

 FSB’s hangar design process is consistent with the firm’s multi-discipline approach.
 Architects and structural engineers work closely with the owner to select the right doors for the project.
 The door decision also impacts mechanical and electrical engineering design.
 With these disciplines under one roof, FSB clients have come to expect a seamless, carefully considered and coordinated final product.